sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 the easy way.
 After you have run the test in jamovi (``Frequencies`` - ``Contingency Tables`` - ``Independent Samples``), all you have to do is look underneath the contingency table in the jamovi results window and there is the χ² statistic for you.
-This shows a χ² statistic value of 10.72, with 2 d.f. and *p*-value = 0.005.
+This shows a χ² statistic value of 10.72, with *df* = 2 and *p*-value = 0.005.

 That was easy, was not it!
 You can also ask jamovi to show you the expected counts - just click on the check box for ``Expected Counts``